FaiChou/faichou.github.io/_posts/2019-03-05-Skip-Some-Commits-When-Doing-Merge.md

 ## Question

 How to skip some commits when doing merge?
-This situation is not a common one but is an interesting one.
-Look at the picture about if you don't understand the question.
+This situation is not a common one but an interesting one.
+Look at the picture above if you don't understand the question.

 ## Solution 1 - cherry-pick